MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 * [Create an Azure Storage external table](../external-tables-azurestorage-azuredatalake.md)
 * [Create an SQL Server external table](../external-sql-tables.md)

-The following tabs show examples for how to set up an Azure Storage or SQL Server external table with impersonation authentication.
+The following tabs show how to set up an Azure Storage or SQL Server external table with impersonation authentication.

 ### [Azure Storage](#tab/azure-storage)